Folic Acid Versus Alzheimer’s Disease

 It is believed that telomeres – genetic sequences at the end of chromosomes – produce proteins involved in DNA maintenance and repair under normal circumstances.
 But certain substances, such as the amino acid homocysteine, are toxic to telomeres and impair their ability to mend damaged DNA.”

 So, we need another substance that can help combat homocysteine.
 In steps folic acid.
-As we’ve discussed in the past, folic acid is important for the production of red cells and the prevention of anemia.
+As we’ve discussed in the past, folic acid is important for the production of red blood cells and the prevention of anemia.
 The dietary form of this seemingly diminutive, water-soluble vitamin (also known as vitamin B9) actually suppresses the build-up of homocysteine.
 This certifies dietary supplements containing folic acid as one of the very best tangible defenses against Alzheimer’s Disease.

 Keep in mind that challenging yourself mentally and avoiding rote behavior is another good way to ward off the onset of dementia.
 Combine these aforementioned defenses with an exercise regiment and a balanced diet, and you should be fortified with protection against the ravages of Alzheimer’s Disease.